- Home

 Having radiation therapy

-External beam radiation therapy is the most common type of radiation therapy for rectal cancer.
-Newer technology means that treatment machines can accurately deliver a high dose to the affected area, with much lower doses going to the surrounding tissue.
-This helps to reduce the side effects from radiation therapy.
+External beam radiation therapy (EBRT) is the most common radiation therapy for rectal cancer.
+A machine called a linear accelerator delivers a high dose to the affected area, with lower doses to surrounding tissue, reducing side effects.

 Side effects of radiation therapy

-Most side effects are temporary and disappear a few weeks or months after treatment.
-Feeling tired is a common side effect.
+Most side effects are temporary and go away weeks or months after treatment.
+Feeling tired is common.
 Radiation therapy for rectal cancer is usually given over the pelvic area, which can affect your sexual function and ability to have children (fertility).

 Radiation therapy can also irritate the bowel and bladder.
 This may mean:

-- needing to pass urine (wee or pee) more often and burning when you pass urine (cystitis)
+- needing to pass urine (wee or pee) more often or burning when you do (cystitis)

 - redness and soreness in the treatment area